 - Clean, well-rotted compost provides some of the essential elements for the soil biome to thrive.

 So, feed the bugs and you feed your body, in many more ways than we even now appreciate.
 Starve the bugs, and the earth – and eventually you – will suffer the consequences.

 I like to keep in mind the very humbling fact that humans are not, in fact, at the top of the food chain as we were so often taught.
 Rather we are just part of the cycle of life, and eventually, the bugs in the soil will prove that to us.

-Presentations on watergardens are becoming more in demand.
-Watergardens are the solution to so many landscaping and environmental issues that it is important to know that this is a gardening choice that’s easy to implement.
+Raingardens are the solution to many landscaping and environmental issues, and it’s important to know that this is a gardening choice that’s easy to implement.

-The following is a link to the presentation deck used most recently by Dibble & Hoe Garden Design & Maintenance at a Seedy Saturday event in St. Catharines ON.
+The following is a link to the presentation deck from 2018 by Dibble & Hoe Garden Design & Maintenance at a Seedy Saturday event in St. Catharines ON.

 As late winter days get longer and our imaginations run rampant with the possibilities that still lie dormant in our gardens, this is a good time to consider your garden soil.
 Your garden’s soil is at the root of everything that happens in your garden.
 (Yes, the pun is intended!)
 Healthy soil is an indispensable element to a healthy, beautiful garden.

 a) It holds water, but not for too long

 b) It holds air, but not too much

 c) It has good tilth – it will clump in your fist, but fall apart readily